Skip to main content

 • Cold and warm cache numbers can invert assumptions about "faster" infra paths.

-• Baseline JSON + threshold gating is worth trying when CI build time is a release bottleneck.
+• Baseline JSON + threshold gating is worth it when CI build time is a release bottleneck.

-• Avoid unsupported Next config keys in performance tooling, because warnings pollute benchmark logs.
+• Avoid unsupported Next config keys in performance tooling — warnings pollute benchmark logs and skew results.

 References